Curriculum studies

-Did you know.... that there is more than one type of curriculum?

-Curriculum studies is a concentration in curriculum and instruction concerned with understanding curricula as an active force of human educational experience.
-It investigates the relationship between curriculum theory and educational practice in addition to the relationship between school programs, the contours of the society, and culture in which schools are located.
-Curriculum studies also encompasses the different types of curriculum.
+Curriculum studies or Curriculum sciences is a concentration in the different types of curriculum and instruction concerned with understanding curricula as an active force influenced by human educational experiences.
+Its proponents investigate the relationship between curriculum theory and educational practice in addition to the relationship between school programs, the contours of the society, and the culture in which schools are located.